dragonflydb/documentation/docs/command-reference/sorted-sets/zscan.md

 ## Common Mistakes

-- Misinterpreting the cursor value: When the cursor returned by the server is `0`, it indicates that the scan is complete.
+- Misinterpreting the returned cursor value.
+When the returned cursor value is `0`, it indicates that the scan is complete.
 - Expecting precise control over the number of elements returned with `COUNT`.
-It's a hint to the server, but the result size may vary.
+It is a hint to the Dragonfly server, but the actual result size may vary.

 ## FAQs

-### Why does the `ZSCAN` command sometimes return the same element multiple times?
+### Does `ZSCAN` return duplicate elements?

 The incremental nature of the `ZSCAN` command implies that it may return the same element more than once over multiple invocations.
-It is recommended to handle deduplication on the client-side if it’s critical to avoid processing duplicate items.
+It is recommended to handle deduplication on the client-side if it's critical to avoid processing duplicate items.

 ### Is `ZSCAN` blocking?

 No, `ZSCAN` is non-blocking and designed for incrementally iterating through large sets.
 It spreads work across multiple calls, preventing performance bottlenecks in a single blocking operation.

-### Can I use `ZSCAN` to delete elements from a sorted set during iteration?
+### Can I use `ZSCAN` to delete elements?

-No, you should not modify a sorted set during a scan.
+No, you cannot delete elements from a sorted set using `ZSCAN`.
+In the meantime, you should consider if your application logic allows you to delete or modify elements while scanning.
-Modifying the sorted set while scanning may result in incorrect or inconsistent results.
+Modifying the sorted set while scanning may result in inconsistent results for your application logic.